 Speirs Group Limited (the Company) operates as a holding company.
-At 30 June 2023 its principal interests are in:
+At 30 June 2024 its principal interests are in:

-Entity Interest Principal Activity Speirs Foods (2018) LP Majority (67%) owned subsidiary Fresh food production and distribution Speirs Investments LP Speirs Group Limited is the sole Limited Partner Holding an investment in Equipment, Leasing and Finance Holdings Limited
+Entity Interest Principal Activity Speirs Foods (2018) LP Majority (67%) owned subsidiary Fresh food production and distribution Speirs Investments LP Speirs Group Limited is the sole Limited Partner Holding a receivable from the purchaser of Equipment, Leasing and Finance Holdings Limited.